Orckestra/orc-shared/docs/infrastructure.md

 `getElmClasses(element, parentType)` creates an array containing all class names attached to the element given.
 The `parentType` parameter can be used to suppress nesting validation output for e.g. `<td>` elements and others which cannot legitimally reside under a `<div>`.

-`getClassName(element, index, parentType)` will extract the indexed class name of an element, and is most useful for querying for styled components in a DOM tree.
-It does not include the class selector prefix (i.e. it outputs "myClass", not ".myClass"), so if used as a selector, the class name should be prefixed with a period. `index` is zero-based, and defaults to 0.
-In most cases you will not need this parameter.

 `getClassSelector(element, index, parentType)` will generate a string containing a CSS selector that targets the given element's class.
 If index is -1, all classes on the element will be used together, otherwise it works as on `getClassName` above.

-`getStyledClassSelector(StyledComponent)` discovers the most-specific class targeting elements of the `StyledComponent` type.
-Either the component itself or an element rendered from it (i.e. `<StyledComponent />`) will work.
-If the passed element is not a rendered styled component, it will throw an error.

 `<PropStruct />` is a React component that renders an ordered format of the properties given to it.
 This is extremely useful for testing hooks, higher order components and other cases where the properties passed to a component are important.